 |Summer Water Temperature:||72 degrees|

-Pacific Gas and Electric Company and the Stanislaus National Forest are working on a 4 year plan to upgrade facilities at Pinecrest Lake.
-Improvements will include new docks, parking areas, and restrooms at the east end of the lake.
+Pacific Gas and Electric Company and the Stanislaus National Forest are working on a multi-year plan to upgrade facilities at Pinecrest Lake.
+Improvements include new docks, parking areas, and restrooms at the east end of the lake.
 The project is scheduled to conclude in 2017.